ruiguo11/Go-Ubiquitous/README.md

-Advanced Android Sample App
+Go Ubiquitous
 ===================================
+This project is part of Udacity Android Developer Nanodegree.

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
-Used in the Udacity Advanced Android course.
+The start code is from https://github.com/udacity/Advanced_Android_Development/tree/7.05_Pretty_Wallpaper_Time

 Pre-requisites
 --------------